|Layman's Guide to Quantum Theory|

 Quantum Theory Project

-Quantum Theory Project is one of the world's largest research centers for theory, modelling, and computation of complex, novel molecular and materials systems.
-We focus on the subtle, profound interplay of chemical, physical, and biological realism, develop quantum mechanical methods, and implement them in innovative software.
+Quantum Theory Project is among the world's larger research centers for theory, modelling, and computation of complex, novel molecular and materials systems.
+We focus on the subtle, profound interplay of chemical and physical realism, develop quantum mechanical methods, and implement them in innovative software.
 Founded in 1960 by Prof. Per-Olov Lowdin, we operate the world-renowned Sanibel Symposia.
-QTP is home of the editorial office of Advances in Quantum Chemistry and a specialist editor office of Computer Physics Communications.
-The director is Dr. Rod Bartlett.
-We are an institute of the Depts. of Physics and Chemistry of the University of Florida.
+QTP is home of the editorial office of Advances in Quantum Chemistry and an editorial office of Journal of Physics and Chemistry of Solids.
+The Director is Dr. Rod Bartlett, Assoc.
+Director is Dr. Hai-Ping Cheng.
+We are a multi-disciplinary institute of the Depts. of Physics, Chemistry, Materials Science and Engineering, and Computer and Information Sciences and Engineering of the University of Florida.

 News & Announcements

 Jan.
 10, 2017: Please join us in welcoming John Stanton to QTP.
 He is the new Keenan Professor of Chemistry but not a newcomer to QTP.
 He was a post-doc here in 1986-1988.